 Is It Safe To Drive Without A Battery?

 Nothing will affect you or put you in danger.
 But driving without a battery could damage many car electronics and car parts.
 Running without a battery stresses the alternator and forces it to work more than it’s supposed to.

 Please note that the alternator is not designed to power the entire electric system of the car.
 Instead, its function is to charge your battery.

 So even if the alternator can supply the electricity in the absence of the battery, it’s not strong enough the function that way.
 You might end up blowing up your electronics.

-Is It Illegal To Drive With A Battery?
+Is It Illegal To Drive Without A Battery?

 Most states in the US do not have regulations as regards the use of batteries to drive.

 What Can The Alternator Power In A Car?

 The alternator is meant to charge the battery.
 But if the battery is not present, it does the work of the battery to an extent.

 The alternator can supply 14 volts of electricity, so it’s strong enough to carry basic things.
 Recall that a car’s battery has 12 volts.